mi3nts/LightOcular/README.md

 ## Analysis

-The inputs and outputs of the five different machine learning regression models are given below.
-For all models 90% of data was used in training and 10% was used in testing.
-The fitrensemble function was used to train all the models.
+The inputs, outputs, and codes for the five different machine learning regression models are given below.
+For all models, 90% of data was used in training and 10% was used in testing.
+The _fitrensemble_ function was used to train all the models.

    1.  **Output**: Average Pupil Diameter
         **Inputs**:  Illuminance, Spectrum from 360 -- 780 nm in 1 nm bins, XYZ coordinates for gyroscope and accelerometer data in glasses <br>